33Cerberus/CurrencyBot/README.md

 - Inline keyboard menu — select a currency (USD, EUR, PLN, GBP) with a single tap
 - Real-time exchange rates (buy/sell or cross rate) fetched from Monobank's public API
+- Rate history — every checked rate is saved per user, with a `/history` view of the last 5 checks per currency
 - Automatic retry logic if the API is temporarily unavailable
 - Clean UX — messages are edited in place instead of sending new ones